-Traceability: The Elecsys total PSA assay has been standardized against the Stanford Reference Standard/WHO 96/670 (90 % PSA-ACT + 10 % free PSA).
-10
+Traceability: The Elecsys total PSA assay has been standardized against the Stanford Reference Standard/WHO 96/670 (90 % PSA -ACT + 10 % free PSA). $^{10,11,12}$

-Every Elecsys reagent set has a barcoded label containing specific information for calibration of the particular reagent lot.
 The predefined master curve is adapted to the analyzer using the relevant CalSet.

-Calibration frequency: Calibration must be performed once per reagent lot using fresh reagent (i.e. not more than 24 hours since the reagent kit was registered on the analyzer).
+Calibration frequency: Calibration must be performed once per reagent lot using fresh reagent (i.e. not more than 24 hours since the cobas e pack was registered on the analyzer).